 According to the UN, “only half of women in developing regions receive the recommended amount of healthcare they need,” while an estimated 2.8 million mothers and infants die every year mostly due to preventable causes such as infections caused by inadequate birthing environments.

 This means that a pregnant woman or a newborn dies somewhere on this globe every 11 seconds.

 Furthermore, 80% of those 2.8 million yearly deaths occur in only 30 countries in the World, India being the nation with the highest number.

-Startup ayzh Health was established in India with the goal of addressing Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) of those living in vulnerable conditions, and thus eradicating barriers to their good health, survival and well-being.
+Startup ayzh Health was established in India with the goal of addressing Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) of those living in vulnerable conditions and eradicating barriers to their good health, survival and well-being.

 Preventable causes of maternal and infant mortality, for instance, is one issue the company strives to solve by “manufacturing and distributing low-cost, high-quality products, such as clean birth kits,” which “deliver health, hygiene, and livelihood for intergenerational well-being.”